STEVE INSKEEP, HOST:

 GREENE: Still, this research does show that the best way to project power is to be yourself.

-KEINAN: Not only it's OK to be yourself, but it actually be beneficial to be yourself and to be different, and it's actually a way to earn the respect of others.
+KEINAN: Not only is it OK to be yourself, but it actually be beneficial to be yourself and to be different, and it's actually a way to earn the respect of others.

 INSKEEP: Which is why David Greene is wearing that power red-check shirt today.
 David, I respect you even more?